nextcloud/docker/README.md

 ```console
 docker build -t your-name --pull .
 docker run -d your-name
 ```

 or for docker-compose:
 ```console
 docker-compose build --pull
 docker-compose up -d
 ```

+The `--pull` option tells docker to look for new versions of the base image.
+The build instructions inside your `Dockerfile` are run on top of the new image.

 # Questions / Issues
 If you got any questions or problems using the image, please visit our [Github Repository](https://github.com/nextcloud/docker) and write an issue.